jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

-# The post ignition routine (timing changes and real-time fueling)
+# The post ignition routine

+This is a code walkthrough of the things that happen after the [spark fires](ignition_timing_code.md).
 The interesting post-ignition things start at 00F3.

+There's also [an overview](dme_post_ignition_overview.md) of this without the details of the code.

 ## Ignition timing update
 This section updates the ignition advance according to certain rules.